 Greenwell Farms

-Greenwell Farms is one of the Kona coffee farms that has been up and running the longest.
+Greenwell Farms is one of the Kona coffee farms that has been operating the longest.
 This Kona coffee farm was established back in 1850.
 They offer free coffee farm tours every day between 9 and 3.

 There is no need to reserve a time for your tour at Greenwell Farms unless you are arriving with a group of more than 15 people.